eliel-monfort/DBProject_328269121_329114573/Stage_1/README.md

 ## 🧠 Design Decisions

-During the design of the database, we made several design decisions aimed at ensuring **efficiency, flexibility, and accuracy** in data storage and query execution.
+While designing the database, we made a few key choices to keep it efficient, flexible, and accurate.

 ### 🔷 1.
-Inheritance — `Personnel` Table Inheritance
+Inheritance – `Personnel` Table

-The system includes two types of people:

-- **Commander**
-- **Soldier**

-Both share common attributes such as:
-- First Name and Last Name
-- ID Number
-- Phone Number
+We have two kinds of people in the system:

-- Rank
+- **Commanders**
-- Unit
+- **Soldiers**

-To avoid duplication, we created a single table named `Personnel` that contains all the shared attributes.
+Since they share some basic details like name, ID, phone number, rank, and unit, we made one main table called `Personnel` to store this shared info.

-The `Commander` and `Soldier` tables inherit the `personnel_id` from the parent table and add specific fields, such as training type for soldiers.
+Then, we created two separate tables – `Commander` and `Soldier` – that use the `personnel_id` from the main table and add fields specific to each role (like training type for soldiers).

-> 🧠 **Advantage:** This design allows for easy querying of all personnel and specific role tracking without redundant data.
+> 🧠 **Why it's good:** It avoids repeating the same data and makes it easy to search for any person in the system.

 ### 🔷 2.
-Weak Entity — `Vehicle_Part` Table as a Weak Entity
+Weak Entity – `Vehicle_Part` Table

-The `Vehicle_Part` table represents the parts of armored vehicles:
+The `Vehicle_Part` table stores parts that belong to armored vehicles.

+- There are identical parts that are belong to different vehicles.
-- Each part is **directly associated** with only one vehicle (no sharing between vehicles).
+- Each part is linked to just one vehicle.
-- It **cannot exist independently** — it must be associated with an `Armored_Vehicle`.
+- A part can't exist on its own – it must be connected to a vehicle.

-Therefore, we defined this table as a **weak entity** with a composite primary key:
+So we made it a weak entity and gave it a combined primary key:
 ```sql
 PRIMARY KEY (vehicle_id, part_id)
 ```

-> 🧠 **Advantage:** This design makes it easy to track which parts belong to which vehicle without losing the necessary relationship between them.
+> 🧠 **Why it's good:** It clearly shows which part belongs to which vehicle and keeps the link strong between them.

 ### 🔷 3.
-Many-to-Many with Attributes — Complex Relationships with Additional Data
+Many-to-Many with Extra Info

-Several many-to-many relationships in the system also store additional information beyond just the relationship:
+Some many-to-many relationships in our system need more than just a link – they need extra details.

 #### A. `Soldier_Mission_Assignment`

-- This table links soldiers to the missions they were assigned to.
+This table connects soldiers to their missions, and includes extra info like:

-- It also includes additional information such as **assignment start date**, **role in the mission**, and **status**.
+- When they joined
+- What their role was
+- Their status during the mission

 #### B. `Problem_With`

-- This table links **vehicle parts** to the **maintenance tasks** that reported issues with them.
-- It includes details such as **repair cost**, **issue severity**, and **replacement date**.

-> 🧠 **Advantage:** These relationships not only store the connection but also the **historical context** — when, why, and how the connection happened.
+This one connects vehicle parts to maintenance jobs that found problems with them, and includes:

+- Repair cost
+- Issue details
+- Replacement date

+> 🧠 **Why it's good:** These tables keep a full history of what happened, not just who is linked to what.

 ### 🔷 4.
-Normalization — Data Normalization
+Normalization

-We performed **full normalization** (up to higher Normal Forms):
+We fully normalized the database to higher normal forms:

-- Each entity is stored in a separate table with a clear primary key.
+- Each type of data is in its own table with a clear primary key.
-- Relationships are maintained in join tables with foreign keys.
+- Connections between tables use foreign keys.
-- Data redundancy is eliminated.
+- There’s no repeated data.
-- It is easy to extend the system or modify the structure — **scalability**.
+- It’s easy to scale or change the structure later.

 For example:

-- The `Equipment_Use` table tracks when a soldier uses an equipment item, without repeating the equipment name.
+- `Equipment_Use` stores when a soldier uses a piece of equipment, without repeating the name.
-- The `Commander_Unit_Assignment` table stores the historical assignments of commanders to units.
+- `Commander_Unit_Assignment` tracks which commander was assigned to which unit, and when.

-> 🧠 **Advantage:** The design is easy to maintain, performs quickly, and adheres to the principles of relational database design.
+> 🧠 **Why it's good:** The system is clean, fast, and easy to update in the future.

 ---